Hewett of Stone

 - Richard Hewett, Baptised 23 June 1793 at Hill.

 In 1841 Thomas and Betty Hewett were living at Stone.
 Also at the address was Susan Cornock, aged 25 and Sophia Smart, aged 15.
 No relationships are given, but Susanna Cornock is likely to have been the daughter of Nicholas Cornock and Elizabeth Hewet, Thomas and Betty's granddaughter (See below).

-Betty Hewett died on 7 December 1844.
+Betty Hewett died aged 90 on 7 December 1844 and was buried on 13 December 1844 at Stone.
 Thomas died on 18 December 1844 having survived his wife by just 11 days.
 His obitary in Gloucester Journal dated 28 December 1844 is below:

 Both were buried at Stone and the monumental description describes Betty as the "relict of Thomas Hewet, daughter of Richard Gazard".

 Robert Hewett and Hannah Bennett